teobugslayer/AvaloniaCoreRTDemo/README.md

 ### Get the source code
 After you have installed the prerequisites, your first step is to get the source code:
 1. From the Windows Start menu, start *x64 Native Tools Command Prompt for VS 2019*.
 This configures the development environment with 64-bit dev tools, which CoreRT requires to build your apps.
 1. Get the sample project.
-Open a terminal, and clone it:
+In your terminal, and clone it:

 ```bash
 git clone git@github.com:teobugslayer/AvaloniaCoreRTDemo.git